Stores creative acceptance policies

 - Directly reference private, intimate, or sensitive bodily conditions.

 - Discourage customers from visiting a qualified medical professional.

 - Make unrealistic or unrelated claims as to the efficacy of the product.

 - Australia: Products must not make any health or therapeutic claims and must not describe the effect of the product on the body

 - Mexico: Text must not describe the medical condition or the product itself.
 Text may only contain the brand, product name, and CTA.

-We permit Stores for home test kit products that do not claim to diagnose, treat, or assess the risks of a disease, condition, or ailment.
+We permit Stores for home test kit products that provide ancestry and high-level health-related information but do not claim to diagnose, treat, or assess the risks of a disease, condition, or ailment.
 You may promote only products that comply with applicable local regulations in all the locale(s) where your ads will show.
 You are responsible for obtaining all necessary authorizations or approvals from local regulatory authorities for the sale, distribution, or advertisement of the products that you intend to advertise with Amazon, as applicable.

 Permitted products include, but are not limited to, diabetes and blood sugar monitoring kits; blood pressure monitors; ancestral, DNA, and personal genetic profiling kits; urinalysis kits; lancing devices (medical only); and pregnancy and fertility tests.
 These product categories are subject to locale-specific requirements, including the following:

 - Ancestral, DNA, and genetic profiling testing kits are not permitted in France.